kashika13/predictive_analysis_api/README.md

 ```

 The repository contains the following files:
-- `setup.py`: For installing the application as a package.
+- `setup.py`: Script to install the application as a Python package.
-- `app.py`: The main FastAPI application file.
+- `app.py`: Main FastAPI application file to start the API server.
--

----
+- `requirements.txt`: Lists the required Python modules for the project.
+- `src/`: Directory containing core modules and logic.
+  - `__init__.py`: Marks the folder as a Python package.
+  - `data_ingestion.py`: Handles data ingestion processes.
+  - `model_trainer.py`: Contains logic for model training.
+- `notebook/`: Directory for data exploration and analysis.
+  - `notebook.ipynb` Jupyter Notebook used for exploring the dataset.
+  - `dataset/`: Folder containing the dataset required for analysis.
+    - `data.csv` the dataset used in the application.

 ## Step 2: Install Dependencies